 • Birth/care of a newborn

-• Placement of a child under three years of age through adoption or foster care.2
+• Placement of a child under three years of age through adoption (including surrogacy) or foster care.2

-Parental leave begins with the date of the birth of your child, or the adoption or foster care placement of a child under three years of age, and it extends for up to 12 weeks from that date.
+Parental leave begins with the date of the birth of your child, the adoption, foster care or surrogate placement of a child under three years of age, and it extends for up to 12 weeks from that date.
 You may not take Parental Leave intermittently.2

-Employees and educational appointees are eligbile for Parental Leave if they are both:
+Employees and educational appointees are eligible for Parental Leave if they are both:

 - Benefits eligible, full time or part time (at least .5FTE/20 hours per week)